 Open-source software, most notably Unix and everything surrounding it.
 Thousands if not millions of people put enormous time and effort into making this software for anyone and everyone to benefit from and they're not making money from it.

 Q&A sites like Stack Exchange and Quora, where thousands if not millions of people repeatedly answer other people's questions and help them solve their problems for no personal gain.
 Also mailing lists in the Unix community are a popular place for this type of beautiful interaction, though you won't know see that much if you're not involved in the Unix community.

 Wikipedia.
 How many people have devoted massive quantities of their time to giving other people information for free?

-I've written at length about how Wikipedia is a leftist propaganda platform, but that doesn't change the fact that when they're not talking about politics or philosophy their information is usually good and it doesn't change the fact that the people who write that stuff are not usually getting personally rewarded.
+I've written at length about how Wikipedia is a liberal propaganda platform, but that doesn't change the fact that when they're not talking about politics or philosophy their information is usually good and it doesn't change the fact that the people who write that stuff are not usually getting personally rewarded.

 If people do all these things as volunteers, just how stupid do you have to be to think that without the government society would devolve into chaos and violence everywhere?